ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

 #### Common Queries Performance
-Segmentation also helps provide results for common queries extremely fast, since results for such queries as `Min`, `Max`, `Average` and others are automatically stored and updated in segment headers, and are always available for instant retrieval.
+Segmentation also helps provide results for common queries extremely fast, since results for such queries as `Min`, `Max` and others are automatically stored and updated in segment headers, and are always available for instant retrieval.

 {PANEL/}